-What Businesses Do Not Use eCommerce?
+Which Businesses Do Not Use eCommerce?

 While online businesses are on the boom across the world, there are still quite a lot of businesses that do not use eCommerce.
-To put it simply, their business objectives do not seem to have a requirement for an online business platform.
+To put it simply, their business objective does not seem to have a requirement for an online business platform.
 So let us have an idea of which businesses do not really use eCommerce as their business requirements, and whether they can get accustomed to the eCommerce platform to enhance their reach and reception.

 Usually, it is the small-scale businesses that do not use any form of eCommerce platforms.
 According to a survey published by SurePayroll in their monthly Small Business Scorecard, it shows that only a meager 26% of small business owners agree to use eCommerce platforms or have their own sites.
 On the other hand, 74% of small businesses say that they do not find any need to make use of eCommerce platforms for their business.

 In most cases, a number of business factors play a significant role in determining whether at all a business will switch to an eCommerce platform.
 For example, the location and the target audience are two defining factors regarding the same.
 Most of the small-scale businesses operate within a small location and so their target audience is also limited.
-As a result, they do not feel any inclination to reach the wider audience through eCommerce.
+As a result, they do not feel any inclination to reach a wider audience through eCommerce.

 Rather, they depend on conventional marketing mediums like word of mouth or local classified ads to promote their products.
 If a small scale entrepreneur opens a shop in a convenient area of a locality, it does him quite good as lots of people will automatically walk in there and start buying.